Mass Effect: Andromeda: Game design

 For Mass Effect: Andromeda, BioWare decided to include open world elements and place an emphasis on exploration.
 As a result, they also decided to lighten the game's tone compared to previous installments in the series so that players could do side quests without feeling as though they were "letting the universe burn".
-Producer Mike Gamble felt that the game was BioWare's biggest yet in terms of content, but also noted that the company made an effort to make every planet and area memorable.
+Producer Mike Gamble felt the game was BioWare's biggest yet in terms of content, but also noted that the company made an effort to make every planet and area memorable.
 To avoid the trap of making the player do side quests that felt tedious and insignificant–which was a common criticism of their previous title, Dragon Age: Inquisition–the company paid attention to what other games in the industry were doing, such as CD Projekt Red's The Witcher 3: Wild Hunt.
 As late as 2014, BioWare planned to create hundreds of explorable planets by using procedural generation, but ultimately scrapped the idea because of the difficulty involved in implementing it as well as a lack of internal resources.
-Due in part to the decision to abandon this concept so late in development, the company found themselves playing catch-up, and ended up building most of the game during the ensuing 18 months.
+Due in part to the decision to abandon this concept so late in development, the company found themselves behind schedule, and ended up building most of the game during the ensuing 18 months.

-The team proposed between five and ten native Andromedan species, but a combination of budget constraints, the presence of many species from prior games, and BioWare opting for "cosplay-safe" species resulted in most them being cut.
+The team proposed between five and ten native Andromedan species, but a combination of budget constraints, the presence of many species from prior games, and BioWare opting for "cosplay-safe" species resulted in most of them being cut.
 The latter consideration led to the remaining species having more humanoid designs rather than the "jellyfish"-like ones some species in the other games had.
 The final game only had three native species: the Angara, the Kett, and the Remnant.